Deductible expenses for self-employed workers in Spain

 For an expense to be deductible in IRPF and/or VAT, it must meet two key conditions:

-If you doubt whether it is personal or professional, the Treasury will probably doubt it too.
+If you are unsure whether it is personal or professional, the Tax Agency will likely question it as well.

-Thinking like the Tax Agency is usually the best filter.
+Thinking like the Spanish Tax Agency is usually the best filter.

 The invoice: the essential requirement